DiegoB2003/Squeeze/README.md

 - Designed and added "New Item" screen.
 - Set constraints and improved readability in UI panels.
 - Helped design the lemonade stand scene.

+This game was developed for an Undergraduate project at the University of Illinois at Chicago in a CS 442 course.